Incident creation agent

 | a. | Default incident template: |

-Set the default incident template from the dropdown.
-When the agent cannot find a specific incident template for a user's query, it will use the default incident template you have configured.
+Set any incident template as default from the dropdown.
+When the agent cannot find the right incident template for a user's query, it will use the default incident template for the incident creation.

 Ensure the fields added in the template are available in the Default published incident form, otherwise the field will not appear in the Incident record.